neuhofmo/neuhofmo.github.io/_posts/2018-02-14-Chi-square-and-post-hoc-tests-in-Python.md

 We can see that while all patients differ from the control group significantly, some of them also differ from each other.

+​

-###In conclusion
+### In conclusion

 Python has very intuitive packages for dealing with chi-square tests and multiple corrections.
 Here I provide my suggestion for performing a valid chi-square test on large dataframes, using an example dataset based on a real experiment.
 I also wrapped some of the code into a [module](https://github.com/neuhofmo/chisq_test_wrapper/blob/master/chisq_test_wrapper.py) and a [Jupyter notebook](https://github.com/neuhofmo/chisq_test_wrapper/blob/master/chi_square_test_and_post_hoc.ipynb).

 I hope this post gives you either some intuition to the chi-square test in python or at least an easy-to-use implementation of the chi-square test for your data.

+​

 ----